openedx/frontend-app-learner-dashboard/src/plugin-slots/NoCoursesViewSlot/README.md

 ## Description

-This slot is used for replacing or adding content around the `NoCoursesView` component, which renders when the learner has not yet enrolled in any courses.
+This slot is used for replacing or adding content around the `NoCoursesView` component.
+The `NoCoursesViewSlot` only renders if the learner has not yet enrolled in any courses.

 ## Example